yacchin1205/py-pursuit/README.md

 vectors during training by setting `GRAPHS = '/tmp/pursuit'` (or some other directory name) in `test/sound.py`.
 Graphing doubles the test runtime, but produces some pretty training artifacts.

-### Image

-You'll need to install [glumpy][] to run this test :

-    pip install glumpy

-The image test simply requires some image data to run :

-    python test/images.py /path/to/my/image.jpg /path/to/another/image.png

-You'll see a window appear on your desktop ; this window is divided into four quadrants.
-At the upper-left is an image to be encoded.
-On the upper-right is the reconstructed image.
-In the lower-left are the codebook filters being used to perform the encoding.
-In the lower-right are the "feature maps" that show where each codebook filter has been used to reconstruct the source image.

 [glumpy]: http://code.google.com/p/glumpy/